daniyalzade/target-retail-accelerator/create-a-directory-inside-here-with-your-entry/sample-entry/README.md

-=Use this file to describe your entry.
+# Use this file to describe your entry.

 * You may also add a PDF or MS Word document to this directory.
 * Limit your description to no more than 2 pages.